craigmcc/oauth-orchestrator/README.md

 For the Password Grant flow in OAuth, it is presumed that your application will have some sort of login screen that asks for username and password.
-They are then submitted to the Orchestrator in order to ask the AuthenticateUser handler to actually authenticate these credentials.
+These are then submitted to the Orchestrator in order to ask the AuthenticateUser handler to actually authenticate these credentials.

-The most common approach to this is to have your application provide an API endpoint (often `/oauth/authenticate` but this is up to you) that triggers a call to the Authenticate User handler, via a Password Grant request to the Orchestrator's *token()* method.
+The most common approach to this is to have your application provide an API endpoint (often `/oauth/token` but this is up to you) with incoming data that looks like a `PasswordTokenRequest` that triggers a call to the `AuthenticateUser` handler.
+Per the OAuth specification, this request should have property names matching those in `PasswordTokenRequest`, with content type **application/x-www-form-urlencoded** (i.e. the standard format for form submission).

 If authentication is successful, your handler should return a **User** object, as described above.
-Orchestrator will then use that object to create an access token and (optional, but turned on by default) refresh token.
+Orchestrator will then use that object to create an access token and (optional, but turned on by default) refresh token, which will be returned as a `TokenResponse` object (in JSON format).

-If authentication fails, or any other problem occurs, simply throw an appropriate error.
-This will get passed back to your logic that called the authen
+If authentication fails (invalid username or password) an `InvalidGrantError` will be returned to you, with the underlying error included in the *inner* property.
+To avoid showing potentially sensitive information to client callers, this property should be suppressed in any response sent back to the calling application.

+IMPLEMENTATION NOTE:  It is **strongly** recommended that you do not store plaintext passwords in a database!
+Instead, encrypt them with a one-way hash function (I like bcrypt but the choice is yours), and implement your authentication handler to verify the submitted password against the hashed version retrieved from your database.
+Just be sure that you use the same algorithm for hashing and verifying.

-#### 4.1.2 Create Access Token
+#### 4.3.2 Create Access Token

 ```typescript
 export type CreateAccessToken